Change Orders for Contractors - Sign Before You Start

 2. The state regulator treats undocumented extras as contract-risk conduct.
 California's Contractors State License Board publishes enforcement outcomes and consumer guidance centered on contract compliance, including scope/price disputes and paperwork failures (CSLB Enforcement Activity reports).
 For a shop with a license number on the truck, repeated complaints can mean probation, suspension, or revocation.

-3. The contract becomes legally unenforceable for the change.
+3. The change becomes harder to enforce cleanly.
 This one is state-specific.
 Several states have written-change-order requirements built into their home-improvement statutes.
-Skip the paperwork and the extra is, by statute, not part of the binding contract.
+Skip the paperwork and the extra may fall outside the clean written-contract path, create licensing discipline risk, or push recovery into harder equitable theories instead of straightforward contract collection.

 The math is straightforward.
 If even one in twenty change orders gets disputed, and the average extra is a few hundred dollars, a one- or two-truck shop loses thousands a year on missing signatures.
 The fix costs five minutes per change.